Easy DIY Hanging Rope Shelf in 30 Minutes

 - It’s super easy to hang the shelf.
 We used Monkey Hook Easy Picture Hangers for Drywall, 50lb.

 - the only tool we need is a drill!
-Use a Spiral Flute 3/4″ Drill Bit (prefered, as the cut is smoother) or a 3/4″ Spade Drill Bit which is what we had on hand
+And a 3/4″ Drill Bit like this

 Sisal ropes can have lots of loose fiber hanging, so I trimmed it a bit to give a cleaner look.